Mdetsikas/homelab/notes/progress.md

 # Homelab Progress Log

+> This log tracks major milestones and learning points rather than daily activity.

 ## Milestone 1
 - Created initial GitHub documentation
 - Defined scope and goals for the homelab